promisegrid/grid-poc/x/rfc/draft-promisegrid.md

    [IPFS]   Benet, J., "IPFS - Content Addressed, Versioned, P2P File System",
                 2014.

+   [IPLD]   Benet, J., "InterPlanetary Linked Data (IPLD)", https://ipld.io

+   [DAG-CBOR]  Technical documentation on DAG-CBOR, https://github.com/ipld/dag-cbor

+   [libp2p]  Protocol and documentation available at https://libp2p.io

    [IETF RFC Styles]   "Guidelines for Writing an Internet-Draft", IETF RFC 7322.

    This document is an Internet-Draft and is provided for discussion purposes only.

                               Authors' Addresses

    D. Traugott
    Email: stevegt@example.com

 Disclaimer

    This document is provided on an "AS IS" basis and the authors DISCLAIM any and all warranties, express or implied, including without limitation any warranty related to fitness for a particular purpose.

 Conclusion

    The PromiseGrid Wire Protocol outlined in this document enables secure, verifiable, and replayable operations across a decentralized platform.
-   Through its use of structured CWT claims, digital signatures using COSE, and content-addressable references, the protocol ensures that the promises made by agents can be audited and trusted across a network of autonomous nodes.
+   By leveraging CBOR for encoding, COSE for digital signatures, libp2p for message transport, and IPLD with DAG-CBOR for linking messages, the protocol ensures that promises made by autonomous agents are auditable and trustworthy.
    Future extensions may further elaborate on advanced merging, conflict resolution mechanisms, and additional operation types.

                               End of Document